Rome: Vatican Museum (Pio Clementino, Raphael Rooms, Gallery of the Candelabra, Gallery of Maps etc.)

 • Item

-Vatican City, Italy (Enclave of Rome): Vatican Museums: Pio Clementino Museum: Hall of the Muses: Ceiling Fresco
+Vatican City, Italy (Enclave of Rome): Vatican Museums: Pio Clementino Museum: Animal Statues

 (20-May-19) Sheppard, Beth M.

-Multiple photos are associated with this record.
-Please click the links to view all of the items in the series.
-The photos show the ceiling fresco in the Hall of Muses within the Pio Clementino Museum, which is part of the Vatican Museums.
+Two animal statues within the Pio Clementino Museum, which is part of the Vatican Museums.
 These are public museums that display about 20,000 of 70K works collected by the Catholic Church and the papacy throughout the centuries.
 The museums were founded by Pope Julius II in the early 16th century.
 Only the Louvre in France receives more annual visitors than the Vatican Museums.
 The museums consist of 24 galleries, with the Sistine Chapel being the last room visited.
 The Pio Clementino Museum is the largest complex of the Vatican Museums.
 It is named after its founders, Pope Clement XIV and Pope Pius VI.
 Its twelve rooms contain the most important Greek and Roman masterpieces.
-The center panel of the photographed fresco depicts the struggle between Apollo and Marsyas.
-It was painted by Tommaso Conca between 1782 and 1787.